 With that, it’s no surprise that the first summer lesson I made our daughter take was swimming lessons. 😅 Not ballet, voice or theater classes.
 I wanted her to learn how to swim… or at least, to not be afraid of the water.

 Here are some reasons my husband and I made our child take Coach Chito Rivera’s swimming class:

 To receive the physical health benefits of swimming

 Swimming boosts lung capacity, improves cardiovascular activity, mental alertness, motor skills, and strengthens immune system.
 It can even save your child from obesity.
-Check out this article on how swimmer Nicole Pamintuan from childhood obesity.
+Check out this article on how swimming saved swimmer Nicole Pamintuan from childhood obesity.